Transactions on the Ethereum network have hit yearly highs as the SEC deliberates on how to classify liquid staking protocols.

 - Analysis

-Bitcoin to benefit from Trump’s ‘Big Beautiful Bill,’ analysts predict - Analysis
+Bitcoin to benefit from Trump’s ‘Big Beautiful Bill,’ analysts predict Congress passed the Big Beautiful Bill, Trump’s budget proposal, which could benefit Bitcoin, analysts say.

 Is Zohran Mamdani really that bad for New York’s crypto industry?
 Zohran Mamdani has made waves after his primary election victory, but what would he mean for the crypto industry in NYC?